mmerkin/Velocity/README.md

 [1.1.
 Genome preparation.](Instructions/1.1.Prepare_genome.md) The reference genome is downloaded and indexed for various tools.
 The W chromosome is also removed if present.

 [1.2.
-Read processing.]
-Adapter sequences are trimmed.
+Read processing.](Instructions/1.2.Process_reads.md) Adapter sequences are trimmed.
 Additionally, some files contain reads from multiple sequencing runs, so these are split into individual fastq files.

-[1.3.
-Read mapping.](Instructions/1.2.Map_reads.md) The reads are mapped to the reference genome and then processed.
-A new readgroup is added, which is required for a later step as GATK does not work on unnamed read groups.
-The reads are then filtered to remove unmapped and secondary reads, as well as reads with a mapping quality below 20.
-Duplicate reads are also removed (Figure 1); these all ensure that the coverage is not artificially inflated.
+The reads are then mapped to the reference genome, a new readgroup is added, which is required for a later step as GATK does not work on unnamed read groups; the reads are filtered to remove unmapped and secondary reads, as well as reads with a mapping quality below 20 and duplicate reads are removed (Figure 1).

 ![image](https://github.com/user-attachments/assets/7cb1bbc5-1084-4821-b991-ce9bcb755b81)